decentraland/rentals-contract/README.md

 ## Offers

-This is the contrary of a [Listing](#listing).
-In this case, me, as a user interested of renting a certain LAND, would like to sign an Offer for said LAND so the owner has the possibility of renting it to me.
+This is the opposite of a [Listing](#listing).
+In this case, me, as a user interested in renting a certain LAND, would like to sign an Offer for said LAND so the owner has the possibility of renting it to me.

 Similar to the Listing, I would need to sign the Offer conditions.
 These conditions can be seen in the Offer struct of the Rentals contract: